magicalpuffin/mli-puffinsystems/src/lib/content/blog/20251218_standard-deviation-of-standard-deviation.md

 ---
 title: Standard Deviation of Standard Deviation
-description: How to calculate the standard deviation standard deviation.
+description: How to calculate the standard deviation of standard deviation.
 Formulas for standard error of sample sample standard deviation and variance.
 createdDate: 2025-12-18
 updatedDate: 2026-01-06
 tags: